Alexherrland/Python-Programming-MOOC/README.md

 The exercises and examples are entirely implemented in Python 3.
 There are no requirements for external packages and/or libraries, except for Part 13 and 14, which requires Pygame.

+All exercises from the advance course are validated as correct.
 Final Note: TBA